Skip to main content

 What is the Safe Third Country Agreement (STCA)?

-The Safe Third Country Agreement between Canada and the United States (U.S.) is part of the U.S.–Canada Smart Border Action Plan about who is allowed to cross the U.S.-Canada border to seek asylum.
+The Safe Third Country Agreement between Canada and the United States (US) is part of the U.S.–Canada Smart Border Action Plan about who is allowed to cross the US-Canada border to seek protection.

-STCA was signed in December 2002 and came into effect in December 2004.
-Both countries signed an Additional Protocol to expand the STCA, which entered into force on March 25, 2023.
+Signed in December 2002 and implemented in December 2004, the STCA expanded through an Additional Protocol on March 25, 2023.

-Under the Agreement, refugee claimants must make a claim in the first of the two countries they arrive in unless they qualify for an exception.
+Under the Agreement, refugee claimants must make a claim in the first of the two countries they arrive in (Canada or the US) unless they qualify for an exception.

-Not all asylum claims are successful.
-Some asylum seekers may not meet the legal definition of a refugee.
-In other cases, there are errors or unfairness in a country's assessment of the asylum claim.
-For a variety of reasons, some asylum seekers pass through several countries and apply in more than one.
+Not all refugee claims are successful.
+Some refugee claimants may not meet the legal definition of a refugee.
+In other cases, there are errors or unfairness in a country's assessment of the refugee claim.
+For a variety of reasons, some people pass through several countries and apply for protection in more than one.

 What is a Safe Third Country?

-A safe third country is a country, other than Canada and the country of alleged persecution, where an individual may make a claim for refugee protection.
-The U.S. is the only country designated as a safe third country by Canada under the Immigration and Refugee Protection Act (IRPA).
+A safe third country is a country, other than Canada and the country where a person fears persecution, where an individual may make a claim for refugee protection.
+The US is the only country designated as a safe third country by Canada under the Immigration and Refugee Protection Act (IRPA).

-The Agreement does not apply to U.S. citizens or habitual residents of the U.S. who are not citizens of any country (“stateless persons”).
+The STCA does not apply to US citizens or habitual residents of the US who are not citizens of any country (stateless persons).

-However, beginning in 2017, more asylum seekers began crossing the border into Canada through unofficial border crossings, avoiding the application of the STCA and allowing them to make an asylum claim.
+Beginning in 2017, more refugee claimants began crossing the border into Canada through unofficial border points, such as Roxham Road in Quebec, avoiding the application of the STCA and allowing them to make an inland refugee claim.

 Where does the STCA apply?